What Age Should a Child Have a Scooter?

 Safety Considerations

 Safety should always be a top priority when considering a child's readiness for a scooter.
-Parents should ensure that their child has the necessary safety gear, including a helmet, knee pads, and elbow pads, before allowing them to ride a scooter.
+Parents should ensure that their child has the necessary safety gear for scooters, including a helmet, knee pads, and elbow pads, before allowing them to ride a scooter.
 Additionally, parents should supervise their child closely while they are learning to ride and choose appropriate riding environments, such as flat, smooth surfaces away from traffic.

 Emotional Readiness